microsoft/Qcodes/CONTRIBUTING.md

         - foo/bar      (if you foo the bar)
     - never use your username
   If you can't figure out a name for your branch, re-think about what you would be doing.
 It's always a good exercise to model the problem before you try to solve it.
-  Also, ping on slack we <3 you in the first place.
+  Also, ping on slack.
+We <3 you in the first place.

 #### Commit Message Format
 A useful git repo starts with great commits.
 This is not optional, and it may seem daunting at first but you'll soon get the hang of it